ResetXPDR/MSFS_AutoFPS/README.md

   - If the installer can't locate your Community folder to install this module, perhaps because of a Custom MSFS install location, download the latest module version from [here](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) and manually extract to your Community folder.
   - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
   - If you have duplicate MobiFlight Modules installed, in either your official or community folders, the app may display 0 value Sim Values and otherwise not function.
 Remove the duplicate versions, rerun the app installer and it should now work.
+  - If the installer fails when checking/updating Mobiflight despite the latest version being correctly installed in your MSFS Community folder, create a shortcut for the installer, add the command line option "-bypassmobiflight" to the target text box, then run the shortcut to be able to bypass this installation step.
 - The app will automatically check for updates on startup by default and will notify you accordingly on the app status line.
   - If you wish to only be notified of mandatory updates, uncheck the Check For Updates checkbox.
   - In test versions, all app updates will be enabled by default regardless of what you have previously chosen for update notification in order to maintain a current test baseline.